 One solution is to invest into automation equipment such as the Hamilton STAR, the Tecan EVO or the Gilson PipetMax.
 Many labs imagine automating a variety of complex experiments to justify the purchase of one of these liquid handling units.
 Unfortunately, the low-level programming on liquid handling robots only allows workflows with fixed parameters.
 Furthermore, programming serial dilution matrices can be time-consuming up front and impractical to rebuild if protocol changes are needed such as the concentration gradient, number of samples, or types of plate used .

 We personally experienced these frustrations.
 That’s why we developed Antha.

 In a real client project using our software, a growth medium containing multiple sources of components X and Y was investigated across a range of intervals – the operating range of the factors.

-Our software was used to rapidly set-up and simulate a plate in matrix format, before then controlling the automation leading to an efficient digital to physical translation.
+Our software was used to rapidly set-up and simulate a serial dilution plate in matrix format before controlling the automation, leading to an efficient digital-to-physical translation.